A characterization of Continuous Logic by using quantale-valued logics: Introduction

 There is an attempt of a study of first order Model Theory for Topological Spaces (see~\cite{FlZi}), but it was just suitable to study particular algebraic examples like Modules and Topological Groups, due to the algebraic nature of first order logic.
-Moreover, this approach was left as a model-theoretic study of general Topological Spaces but it was the beginning of the model-theoretic study of Modules (see~\cite{Prest}).
+Moreover, this approach was left as a model-theoretic study of general Topological Spaces but it was the beginning of the model-theoretic study of Modules (see~\cite{Prest}). \\ \\

-Quantales are a suitable kind of lattices introduced for being able to deal with locales (a kind of lattices which generalizes the ideal of open sets of a topological space) and multiplicative lattices of ideals from Ring Theory and Functional Analysis (e.g., $C^*$-algebras and von Neumann algebras).
-Considering the contravariant notions in a quantale (which we will called {\it co-quantales}), Flagg gave in~\cite{Fla97} a way to deal with topological spaces as pseudo metric spaces where the distance takes values in a suitable quantale.
+Quantales are a suitable kind of lattices introduced for being able to deal with locales (a kind of lattices which generalizes the ideal of open sets of a topological space) and multiplicative lattices of ideals from Ring Theory and Functional Analysis (e.g., $C^*$-algebras and von Neumann algebras). \\ \\

+Considering the contravariant notions in a quantale (which we will called {\it co-quantales}), Flagg gave in~\cite{Fla97} (Theorem 4.15) a way to deal with topological spaces as pseudo metric spaces (the Flagg's notion called {\it continuity spaces}) where the distance takes values in a suitable quantale built from the topology. \\ \\

-In this paper, we will propose a generalization of Continuous Logic by defining distances with values in value co-quantales together with suitable assumptions (e.g., being co-divisible, co-Girard and a $\mathbf{V}$-domain).
+In this paper, we will propose a generalization of Continuous Logic by defining distances with values in value co-quantales together with suitable assumptions (e.g., being co-divisible (or best, substractibility), co-Girard and a $\mathbf{V}$-domain).
+Potentially, we might study, from this point of view, topological structures more general than real-valued metric structures. \\ \\

+In \cite{Io01}, J. Iovino proved that there is no logic for analytic structures that extends properly (logics equivalent to) Continuous Logic and satisfies both the Compactness Theorem and the Elementary Chain Property.
+In this paper, by assuming a value co-quantale to be co-Girard (see Definition~\ref{cuantal co-Girard}) we prove that the related logic satisfies the Tarski-Vaught test (Proposition~\ref{test de Tarski-Vaught}) and therefore the Tarski-Vaught chain theorem holds. \\ \\